melhard/alx_travel_app_0x01/README.md

 # ALX Travel App 0x01

-This project provides an API to manage travel listings and bookings using Django REST Framework.
+This Django REST API provides endpoints to manage travel listings and bookings, with full CRUD support and Swagger documentation.